keonlee/keonlee/README.md

 ### Hi there 👋

+🔭 I’m currently working on ...
+APAC, India and Australia regional team manager of IoT Technical Specialist.

 <!--
 **keonlee/keonlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.